 The following is a listing of services, activities, and costs that are eligible for support with CGPF funds within a subrecipient’s organization:

 Awards range from $5,000 to a maximum of $85,000.

 Anticipated Period of Performance: July 1, 2022 to June 30, 2023

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-For assistance with program criteria or for questions on program design, please contact:
+If you need assistance with program criteria or have questions on program design, please contact:

 Governor's Office of Crime Prevention, Youth, and Victim Services

 Grants to USA and territories government agencies, educational institutions, nonprofit organizations, faith-based and community organizations, and tribal governments for activities to reduce violent crime in local communities.
 Applicants are advised that required regist